Code-Institute-Submissions/WebSlinger88-Florescence-Flowers/README.md

 * The Checkout Complete page holds all information relating to a completed order.

-* The user will find Order Number, Date Time, Delivery Info, Product Info, and Grand Totals.
+* The user will find Order Number, Date-Time, Delivery Info, Product Info, and Grand Totals.

 * There is a message to the user about how Florescence Flowers delivers their products.